LEADERSHIP ACADEMY 2026

 Are you looking for the skills that will take you to that next level of leadership?

-The 2024 cohort will begin in April and conclude at the 2024 MLA Annual Conference.
-Registration includes meals during in-person meetings, as well as hotel accommodations on April 29 and October 15.
+The 2026 cohort will begin in April and conclude at the 2026 MLA Annual Conference.
+Registration includes meals during in-person meetings as well as hotel accommodations.

 Register

-Session Includes: Breakfast, lunch, evening reception, overnight accommodations at the Lansing Downtown Courtyard
+Session Includes: Continental breakfast, lunch, evening networking event, overnight accommodations at the Lansing Downtown Courtyard

 Welcome Session and Introductions